xia-cui/yandex_practicum_projects/a_b_test_analysis_online_store/README.md

 Readers of the project might also find using sankey diagram to visualize user journey helpful and can modify the codes for their own use.

+Note: graphs using plotly may not show in Jupyter notebook.
+To see full visualizations, html can be downloaded and viewed in your local machine.